Shaptic/jarvis-lite/README.md

 Visually,

-    your voice -> transcription (Whisper model) -> text LLM (GPT4 model) -> a TypeScript interface distinguishing a command -> execution of the command -> [
+    your voice -> transcription (Whisper model) -> GPT4 ->
-      if weather:
+      a TypeScript interface distinguishing a command -> [ if weather:
-        fetch weather at given location and time -> text LLM -> a nice description of weather conditions
+          fetch weather at given location and time -> text LLM ->
+              a nice description of weather conditions
         elif lists:
-        text LLM -> interpret what way we are manipulating the list -> execute the action (modify, read off, etc.)
+          text LLM ->
+            interpret what way we are manipulating the list -> execute the action (modify, read off, etc.)
       ] -> speak result

 ## Features